 The CCR was successfully implemented across eight hospitals.
 It demonstrated a 26% reduction in ED wait times for applicable adult trauma patients, and it increased efficiencies by maximizing the use of education resources and by ensuring collaboration between nursing and physicians.

-Currently, the following hospitals are participating in the CAHO Canadian C-Spine Rule ARTIC Project: Kingston General Hospital, London Health Sciences Centre, Hôpital Montfort, North York General Hospital, St Michael’s Hospital, Sudbury Regional Hospital, Sunnybrook Health Sciences Centre, Thunder Bay Regional Health Sciences Centre, and University Health Network.
+The following hospitals participated in the CAHO Canadian C-Spine Rule ARTIC Project: Kingston General Hospital, London Health Sciences Centre, Hôpital Montfort, North York General Hospital, St. Michael’s Hospital, Health Sciences North, Sunnybrook Health Sciences Centre, Thunder Bay Regional Health Sciences Centre and University Health Network.